Eric-Cortez/edcGear/README.md

   •  `npm start` within the frontend directory(edc-gear-starter/react-app) under localhost:3000

-## Future Features:

-• Like that will allow users to like posts and comments.

-• Followers whta will allow users to follow other users on EDC Gear.

 ## Development
 This project was developed by a single developer Eric Cortez.
 Below is a description of the top features of the project and a brief description of challenges faced during the two week development cycle.